BryanGrandon/Frontend-Notes/README.md

 ### DNS

-DNS, or Domain Name System, is a hierarchical and distributed naming system for computers , services, and other resources on the Internet.
+Domain Name System, is a hierarchical and distributed naming system for computers , services, and other resources on the Internet.

-It translates domain names, which are user-friendly names like google.com or facebook.com, into IP addresses, which are unique numerical identifiers that computers use to communicate with each other over the Internet.

-DNS is an essential part of the web's infrastructure and is responsible for ensuring that web traffic is properly routed to the correct destination.

 ### Domain Name

 A domain name is a unique name that identifies a website on the internet.
-It is what people type into their web browsers to access a particular website.

-Typically, a domain name is composed of two parts, the actual name and the top-level domain (TLD).

 The domain name system (DNS) translates domain names into IP addresses, which are used by computers to communicate over the internet.

-It is a key part of the internet infrastructure , and is essential for accessing websites and other online resources.

 ### Hosting